Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 How to Propagate Spider Plant Pups:

-- Clip the pup: Use a clean pair of scissors or pruning shears to cut the baby plant from the mother.
+- Clip the pup: Use a clean pair of scissors or shears to cut the baby plant from the mother.

 Dealing with Pests and Problems